yramachers/SensitivityModule/README.md

 **sensitivity.true_vertex_z** : Z coordinate of the true event vertex (generator level, from SD bank).
 The z direction is vertical, parallel to the wires, you can see it in side view.
 Unit is mm.

 **sensitivity.true_higher_particle_type** : The particle type (electon, gamma, positron) of the highest energy particle in the event.
+(1 - gamma, 3-electron, 47- alpha)

 **sensitivity.true_lower_particle_type** : The particle type (electon, gamma, positron) of the lowest energy particle in the event.
+(1 - gamma, 3-electron, 47- alpha)

 **sensitivity.first_vertex_x** : If there are two tracks, vertex x position of an arbitrary “first” track.
 Foil is at x ~ 0, main calo walls are at +/- 434.994 mm according to flvisualize.
 Unit is mm.